 Field experiences are required in all courses.
 The Elementary and Secondary programs include a minimum of 100 hours of Practicum and one full semester (14 weeks) of Student Teaching.
 During Student Teaching, students also enroll in a Student Teaching Seminar.

 The State of Rhode Island requires all applicants for certification in Elementary and Secondary Education to pass the state licensure examination(s).
-Students typically take the licensure examination(s) before they matriculate to Curriculum Level III.
+Students typically take the licensure examination(s) before or during Curriculum Level III.

 *The Educational Studies Major degree does not lead to teacher certification.